rosettadb/dbt-studio/README.md

 Rosetta DBT Studio includes an integrated Python environment to:

-- Install and manage dbt without external setup.
+- Install and manage dbt™ without external setup.
-- Seamlessly configure and run dbt from within the application.
+- Seamlessly configure and run dbt™ from within the application.

 #### Rosetta Integration